It is a classic left-right brawl.

-SEN. BERNIE SANDERS (I-VT): "This really has nothing to do with healthcare.
+"This really has nothing to do with health care.
 What this has everything to do with is a massive shift of wealth from working people and middle-income people to the very richest people in this country.
 It is a $275 billion tax break for the top two percent."

-Sanders says that gives money to the rich people and that's always the argument from the left -- any tax breaks, especially on investment income sales of stocks, interest, that kind of thing, helps the wealthy.
+Sanders saying that gives money to the rich people.
+That's always the argument from the left -- any tax breaks, especially on investment income sales of stocks, interest, that kind of thing, [it]helps the wealthy.

 It is simply impossible for you, the American consumer, to know how this will all turn out.

 As they say on the West Coast, it's complicated.

 Summing up, liberals want a big entitlement culture.
 Some uber-conservatives want few, if any entitlements.
 More moderate Republicans want the states to handle health care entitlements with limits.

 Adapted from Bill O’Reilly’s Talking Point Memo on March 13.